Beyond-mean-field fluctuations for the solution of constraint satisfaction problems: Theoretical analysis of Glauber dynamics

 \section{Theoretical analysis of Glauber dynamics}

 Next we analyze the Glauber dynamics to better understand how fluctuations shape the evolution of spin magnetizations and energies and how they may be beneficial for solving CSPs.
 Specifically, we perform a systematic cumulant expansion up to second order of the master equation (\ref{eq:Glauber_master}).
 Taking into account all cumulants would result in the full Glauber dynamics including all random fluctuations, which guarantees the convergence of this expansion.
+Note that these cumulant-based approximations, their quality and relation to previous approximations of Glauber dynamics have been discussed in detail in a previous study \citep{Dahmen16_031024} (see Appendix \ref{sec:Derivations-of-solvers} for a complete re-derivation).
+In the current work the focus is on setting them in the context of solving CSPs and to discuss the role of fluctuations in the solution process.

-First, we apply a mean-field approximation in section \ref{subsec:Mean-field-approximation}, then move on to additionally include the variances of the spins while still discarding the cross-covariances in \ref{subsec:Variance-of-spins}, and ultimately we perform the full expansion in the second cumulant in section \ref{subsec:Covariance-of-spins:}.
+First, we apply a mean-field approximation in section \ref{subsec:Mean-field-approximation}, then move on to additionally include the variances of the spins while still discarding the cross-covariances in section\ref{subsec:Variance-of-spins}, and ultimately we perform the full expansion in the second cumulant in section \ref{subsec:Covariance-of-spins:}.